 Many local car washes have discounted days, like Crazy Tuesday, or offer a discounted pass for multiple washes.
-Check with your local shop to see what they offer and find out what deals work for you.
+Check with your local shop to see if they offer special winter car wash pricing and find out which deals work best for you.

 If you do go to the car wash, leave some extra time to drive your car after, ideally on a main road where you can accelerate.
 This will help your car to air dry and remove extra water before you park it; in freezing temps, any leftover water will freeze to your paint and leave nasty watermarks, or sneak into seals and freeze your doors shut.

 Break out the hose and bucket.

 Every once in a while in New England, we get a beautiful, mild day in the middle of the winter cold— the perfect opportunity to give your car a rinse in the driveway.
 If you’re washing your car yourself, these tips will help you keep your car clean:

 - Hold out for the warmest day possible.
 If you wash your car when the temperature is near or below freezing, you run the risk of the wash water freezing onto your car.
 More often than not, you'll end up freezing your doors shut!

 - Wear waterproof gear.
 You’ll likely get wet, so wear waterproof gloves, boots and any other winter weather to help keep warm.

 - Drive around the block a few times to warm up your car.
 You can also start your car for a few minutes with the heater on high to keep the water from freezing.

 - Remove excess snow or ice from the car before spraying any water on the car.